thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 It returns `true` when the enumeration should be stopped (maybe because a better solution was discovered) and `false` to continue.
 `enumerate` itself will return `true` if and only if `test` ever returned `true` and `false` otherwise.

-Of course, we cannot implement a neighborhood enumeration for all possible unary operators:
+Of course, we cannot implement a neighborhood enumeration for all possible unary operators in a reasonable way:
-In the case of the `nswap`, operator, for instance, all other points in the search space could potentially be reached from the current one.
+In the case of the `nswap`, operator, for instance, all other points in the search space could potentially be reached from the current one (just with different probabilities).
 Enumerating this neighborhood would include the complete search space and would take way too long.
 Hence, the [`default`](http://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) implementation of the new method should just create an error.
-It will only be overwritten by operators with a neighborhood sufficiently small for efficient enumeration.
+It should only be overwritten by operators that span neighborhoods which are sufficiently small for efficient enumeration.
 A reasonable limit is neighborhood whose size grows quadratically with the problem scale or at most with the third power of the problem scale.

 ### Ingredient: Neighborhood Enumerating `1swap` Operators for the JSSP {#sec:hillClimbingJssp1SwapEnum}